Optimization-based framework for low-voltage grid reinforcement assessment under various levels of flexibility and coordination: Introduction

 \subsection{Contribution of this work}

 Building on the above-mentioned literature, this work introduces an optimization-based framework using a mixed-integer linear programming approach with a composite grid reinforcement formulation.
-This structure allows us to explore a global optimum that can be achieved through a simultaneous optimization of LV distribution grid reinforcement and flexibility measures.
-In this process, each building is defined as a so-called "energy hub" \cite{MartinGeidl.2007}, where the flexible coverage of all energetic demands, i.e., electricity, heating, and mobility, along with the interactions in between are considered.
-As for the grid reinforcement measures, a mixed-integer formulation is developed that flexibly allows discrete choices of simultaneously replacing transformer and cable components with various properties.
-This approach is also eminently tractable as demonstrated by a case study for the complete electrification of a representative German LV distribution system with adequate temporal resolution.
+This structure allows us to explore a near-global optimum for the whole system that can be achieved through a combined optimization of LV distribution grid reinforcement and flexibility measures.
+In this process, each building is defined as a so-called "energy hub" \cite{MartinGeidl.2007}, where the flexible coverage of all energetic demands, i.e., electricity, heating, and mobility, along with the interactions in between, are considered.
+As for the grid planning, a mixed-integer formulation is developed that facilitates the co-optimization of 1) passive reinforcement measures such as discrete transformer and cable replacement and 2) active measures such as remote PV feed-in curtailment.
+This way, the cost-optimal mix of the various measures available to the grid planner can be determined.
+This approach is eminently tractable, as demonstrated by a case study for the complete electrification of a representative German LV distribution system with adequate temporal resolution.
+Moreover, we validate the accuracy of the electrical flows and voltages with a post-optimization non-convex power flow simulation step, not only ensuring physically feasible planning but also quantifying the network losses in detail.

 In this process, one recognizes that the optimum achieved through such a MILP approach posits a single social planner minimizing a single cost function for the whole system.
 Accordingly, it assumes the full cooperation between the active agents in the system, i.e., the households and the distribution grid planner.
 Such system planning and operation is far from practice in the current regulatory framework.
 Therefore, we put these results into perspective by implementing more realistic, albeit sub-optimal, planning schemes.
 Through such comparison, we attempt to quantify the value of the flexibility components and inter-agent cooperation in future LV distribution grids.
 While similar analyses have been made in the work of Grimm et al. \cite{VeronikaGrimm.2020}, this study extends the analysis to heating and mobility demands with endogenous investments of all assets.
 To the best of the authors' knowledge, this framework is the first that combines i) a multi-modal system model at the distribution grid level, ii) investigating the requirements of various grid reinforcement measures iii) under various flexibility and coordination levels.